chronotics/chronotics.github.io/README.md

  - DB: Oracle, MySQL, Elastic Search
  - File System: HDFS
 ## 2. Visual programming
-BRIQUE Analytics provide GUI environment for users.
+Chronotics provide GUI environment for users.
 You can turn your ideas into solutions faster without complicated codes.
 You can focus on not language grammar but your logic itself with graphical environment for data analysis which is much more intuitive, productive, and easy to use.
 ## 3. Basic libraries for workflow design
  - exploratory data analysis
  - statistics / machine learning algorithm
  - validation
-BRIQUE Analytics provides more than 100 basic libraries with which you can create most of data analysis flows.
+Chronotics provides more than 100 basic libraries with which you can create most of data analysis flows.
 Moreover, you can refer and modify basic workflows that will be helpful to speed up your productivity.
 ## 4. Custom library with multiple languages support
 You can implement your own algorithm and utilize it with multiple language support if you are an expert in programming.
 Most popular languages are "R" and "Python" that are compatible with BRIQUE Analytics.
 R, Python, Scala, Java, C/C++ are currently supported.
 ## 5. Interface with Data Prep.